IoT Device Connectivity with AWS IoT Core - MQTT Communication and Device Shadows

 Device Shadows and the Rules Engine

 Device shadows manage device state as JSON documents.
 They detect the difference between the desired state and the reported (actual) state as a delta, notifying the device of configuration changes.
 If a device is offline, the delta is sent when it next connects.
-The rules engine filters incoming messages using SQL-like queries and routes matching messages to Lambda, DynamoDB, S3, Kinesis, Timestream, and other services.
+Named Shadows allow assigning multiple shadows to a single device, managing state independently per function (e.g., a shadow for firmware version and another for sensor settings).
+The rules engine filters incoming messages using SQL-like queries and routes matching messages to over 20 action targets including Lambda, DynamoDB, S3, Kinesis, Timestream, IoT Analytics, SNS, and SQS.
+Multiple rules can be set on the same topic, enabling fan-out of a single message to multiple services simultaneously.
+Integration with Kinesis Data Streams and Kinesis Data Firehose enables building streaming pipelines that aggregate large volumes of device data in real time and feed them into analytics platforms.

 Device Authentication and Security

 IoT Core pricing consists of connectivity ($0.08 per million minutes), messaging ($1 per million messages in 5KB increments), and rules engine action execution ($0.15 per million actions).
 Device shadow updates cost $1.25 per million operations.
 Keeping message sizes under 5KB optimizes messaging costs.
-Set appropriate transmission frequencies from devices and avoid redundant sending of unchanged data to reduce costs.
-Using Basic Ingest eliminates rules engine messaging charges, enabling low-cost ingestion of large volumes of device data.
+In environments where thousands of devices send messages every minute, costs can escalate rapidly, so designing data aggregation and filtering at the edge to reduce message counts is important.
+Basic Ingest (publishing directly to reserved topic $aws/rules/{ruleName}) bypasses the message broker and sends data directly to the rules engine, eliminating messaging charges.
+The connection limit defaults to 500,000 concurrent connections per account, increasable via limit increase requests.
+Per-second publish request limits also vary by region, so check Service Quotas before large-scale deployments.

 Summary